GitEnricoNeko/srahunter/README.md

  ##### Main functionality:
-- Automatic removal of .sra file after sucessfull dumping the user don't need to do it manually
+- Automatic removal of .sra files after sucessfull dumping, the user don't need to do it manually
 - Check disk space at the beginning of the download of every sample (at least 20G of disk required).
 If the disk is almost full the script will stop with an error message
 - Remember of the already sucessfull processed data and in case of interruption the script will resume
-- Writing of the failed file download in a specific file (failed_list.csv)
+- Writing of the failed downloads in a file (failed_list.csv)

  ##### Options:
 <dl class="docutils">